Part II

 ‘Sneezing,’ image from CDC PHIL, Public Domain. |

-Ways in which occurs.
-Examples include, waterborne, vehicleborne, foodborne, and vectorborne.
+Additional examples of Indirect transmission include, waterborne, vehicleborne, foodborne, and vectorborne diseases.
 Details of these forms of transmission are discussed in more detail below:

-, this type of indirect transmission is when a pathogen (for example, shigella, cholera) is carried via drinking water, swimming pools, streams, lakes.
-This type of transmission is more frequent for example in some periods of the year, for example summer when most people are more active and visit recreation centers that have public pools, or, when people visit lakes.
+Waterborne, this type of indirect transmission is when a pathogen (for example, shigella or cholera) is carried via drinking water, swimming pools, streams, or lakes.
+This type of transmission is more frequent during some periods of the year, for example, summer when most people are more active and visit recreation centers that have public pools, or when people visit lakes.

 Shigella’ bacteria, image from Medicinenet.